ditrit/badaas/README.md

 ### Example

 To quickly get badaas up and running, you can head to the [miniblog example](https://github.com/ditrit/badaas-example).
-This example will help you to see how to use badaas and as a template to start your own project
+This example will help you to see how to use badaas and as a template to start your own project.

 ### Step-by-step instructions